Direct semi-parametric estimation of the state price density implied in option prices: DESPD model specification and estimation procedure

 \subsection{Penalty parameter selection}

 The parameter $\lambda$ can be selected by means of a suitable optimality criterion.
 Well-known possibilities are (generalized) cross validation, Akaike's information criterion and the Bayesian information criterion.
-Figure~\ref{fig_AIC_profile} shows an example based on an AIC minimization (details about the data used here can be found in Section~\ref{sec_application}), exploring a fine grid of $\log_{10}\lambda$.
+Figure~\ref{fig_AIC_profile} shows an example based on an AIC minimization, exploring a fine grid of $\log_{10}\lambda$.

-However, we propose to adopt mixed model theory \citep[see e.g.][]{lee2006, Ruppert2003}.
+However, we propose to adopt mixed model theory \citep[see e.g.][]{lee2006, Ruppert2003, Wood2017b}.
 Then $\lambda = \sigma^2/\sigma_r^2$, where $\sigma^2$ is the variance of the observation noise and $\sigma_r^2$ the variance of the random effects, in the present case $\boldsymbol{D} \boldsymbol{\eta}$.
 To estimate these variances, an iterative EM procedure is effective \citep[][]{Schall1991}.
 It uses the updating equations

 where ED is the effective model dimension and $d$ the order of the differences in the penalty.
 Following \cite{Hastie1990}, ED is defined as the trace of the hat matrix $\boldsymbol{H}$, with

 Convergence is achieved in a limited number of iterations (usually less than 15).
 Under the normality assumption, a strict relationship connects AIC optimization and the mixed model approach, since the $\lambda$ selected by the latter method can be shown to be equal to the expected value of the one suggested by the AIC criterion \citep[see][]{Krivobokova2007}.